Guide to BMW Warning Lights: What Do They Mean?

 BMW Warning Lights: Meaning

 BMW warning light symbols can indicate a variety of things: that immediate service is required, that service is required soon, or that a simple DIY fix is needed.
+While you can download the complete list above, here are a few examples for you:

 - Empty or Low Fuel: You have approximately 30 miles before you completely run out of fuel.
 Stop by a Poway gas station for a fill-up, as driving too long on low fuel can damage your fuel system.